ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

 Notice we obtain a back trace of the two racing accesses, with
-- A write-in one `Domain` coming from the array assignment in
+- A write in one `Domain` coming from the array assignment in
   `Bank.transfer`
 - A read in another `Domain` coming from a call to
   `Stdlib.Array.iteri` to read and print the array entries in